Chia Seeds and the Holy Spirit

 "It's still rumbly, but I'm okay," Julie calmly responds.

 Later, joined by my girlfriend, we stop into a shop filled with Mexican and Catholic religious icons, where a particularly striking statue meets us as we enter: St. Jude, the saint of Impossible Cases.
-This statue of the saint that one beseeches when life is really upside down is life-size and taller than I am.
+This statue of the saint that one beseeches when life is really upside down is life-size and taller than me.
 I've prayed to St. Jude more than once in my life.
-I was taught at a young age not to pray to him for trivial things like good test scores or a particular type of candy in one's stocking, but rather to pray for St. Jude to help us through the truly tricky moments in life, like overcoming the grief of losing a loved one, or manifesting a cure for a devastating illness.
+I was taught at a young age not to pray to him for trivial things like good test scores or a particular type of candy in one's stocking, but rather to pray for St. Jude to help us through the truly tricky moments in life, like overcoming the grief of losing a loved one or manifesting a cure for a devastating illness.

 Wondering, I ask Mom, "Did she just grab it off the shelf?
 Did she pay for it?"